 - Texting – sometimes bullies will text hurtful or threatening things to their victims

-‘Outing’ – a bully may tell other people that a person is LG or B. This can also happen to victims who are perceived to be LG or B.
+‘Outing’ – a bully may tell other people that a person is LGBT.
+This can also happen to victims who are perceived to be LGBT.

-- Incorrect use of pronouns - pronouns are words we use to identify people - such as 'he', 'she' or 'they'.
+- Incorrect use of pronouns - pronouns are words we use to identify people with when we don't use their name - such as 'he', 'she' or 'they'.
 Sometimes people purposely use incorrect pronous to bully people.
 For example: calling a trans person 'she' when they identify as male and have specifically asked people to call them 'he'.

 There are many reasons why people choose to act in this way but regardless of the reason there is one thing that is always certain – IT CAN NEVER BE JUSTIFIED AND SHOULD NEVER BE TOLERATED.